 The gift of sleep

 If your little one isn’t sleeping well (and neither are you), you can maintain a strong, secure attachment and help your child learn to sleep well and independently at the same time!
+(Of course, there are many aspects establishing a secure attachment.
+This article is to illustrate one aspect of attachment and show that it is possible to establish independent sleep habits while being emotionally responsive and nurturing.)

 Sometimes it can be overwhelming with all the information out there about sleep to determine the best method to help your little one learn to sleep independently.